-The desktop review and interviews with key AGL personnel confirmed that contractors working on the project complete site inductions which covers safe operation of plant and equipment.
-The desktop review also confirmed that PBE (the project construction contractor) is completing Safe Work Method Statement (SWMS) and vehicle maintenance inspections for project jobs.
+The desktop review and interviews with key AGL personnel also confirmed that contractors working on the project complete site inductions which cover safe operation of plant and equipment.

-3.5.5 Air Quality
+3.6.5 Air Quality

 The desktop review confirmed that AGL has prepared an AQMP to identify the potential impacts of the Project construction and detail the controls to be implemented to minimise construction air quality impacts.